 Yes, Kyrgyzstan is one of the best places to travel if you are a student.

 There’s no shortage of educational experiences for students in this country.
 You can expect everything from learning about the Kyrgyz culture to historical museums and landmarks.

 In addition, there are many universities throughout Kyrgyzstan if you’re a student looking to enroll in a good institution.

 5. Should I Rent A Car And Drive In Kyrgyzstan?

 No, we do not recommend renting a car and driving in Kyrgyzstan.

-Driving standards can be pretty different than other countries you may have driven in before, and it’s not uncommon to be stopped by police (for apparently no reason at all).
-Not to mention, many of the roads around Kyrgyzstan are unmaintained, especially outside of the big cities.
+Driving standards can be pretty different than other countries you may have driven in before, and it’s not uncommon to be stopped by police officers and other local authorities (for apparently no reason at all).
+Not to mention, the road conditions can be daunting.
+Many of the roads around Kyrgyzstan are unmaintained, especially outside of the big cities.